galacean/galacean.github.io/docs/font.md

 ---
-order: 2.1
+order: 6
 title: Font
-type: Graphics Rendering
+type: Graphics
-group: 2D Rendering
+group: 2D
 ---

 [Font](${api}core/Font) is a font resource that represents the font used by the text renderer.